 William Ethelbert Giles Jr. (1907-1983) was born in 1907.

-He married Mildred Swink (or "Swank") (1907-1975).
-They had seven children -- Mildred M. Stull, Paul E. Giles, Constance June Harr, Gloria Wilfong, Robert L. Giles, Betty Giles and Mary Elizabeth Giles.
+They produced seven children -- Mildred M. Stull, Paul E. Giles, Constance June Harr, Gloria Wilfong, Robert L. Giles, Betty Giles and Mary Elizabeth Giles.

 He was a coal miner for Republic Steel Corp., and worked as a custodian for the Connellsville Area School District.
 He also was a deacon and trustee at Faith Bible Church.
 Circa 1928, they resided in Fitz Henry, having moved from Connellsville.